starsite/SwiftFM/README.md

 ### ✨ New Session (function) -> .token?

 Returns an optional `token`.

 As mentioned, these calls use Swift's new `async`/`await` behavior.
 This is safer than `completion:` blocks for myriad reasons, in addition to being more readable.
-If the call fails due to an incorrect `username` or `password`, this method will return a FileMaker Data API error `code` and `message` to the console.
-All of the functions in SwiftFM behave this way.
+If the call fails due to an incorrect `username` or `password`, this method returns the FileMaker Data API error `code` and `message` to the console.
+All SwiftFM functions will output a simple success message or error.

 ```swift
 func newSession() async -> String? {